Baby On Board!!!

 Yesterday, I went to court.
 I was there for the sentencing of the man who spent this summer stalking me.

-It began in June, became very intense throughout July, and, the first weekend of August, he was arrested at the motel in Ten Sleep.
+It began in June, became very intense throughout July, and, the first weekend of August, he was arrested at the motel in my town.
 He had a loaded .44 Magnum with him.
-For those who don’t know guns, a .44 Magnum is a pistol that will stop a 1,000 pound grizzly bear.
+For those who don’t know guns, a .44 Magnum is a handgun that will stop a 1,000 pound grizzly bear.

 He’s been in the county jail since then, held on a bond that was too high for him to post.
 Today, he is being released.
 He was found guilty of stalking, given the maximum sentence of six months in jail, but with “time served” deducted from the sentence and the rest waived on terms of probation, he is being released today.